CryptosOdysseus/AALE-Contributions/DRAFT-wrapup-previous-3-sessions .md

 In permutation F, Bob has to choose between just not getting the book printed at all but unlike before where it was the fault of the logistics partner not printing it in time now it's his fault because he was on-boarded to know that he had to do all of these steps in order to actually get it printed.
 So this comes into a point and also probably just highlights the fact that it's impossible to really get into an analysis of this without Contract Law, because it's like he tries to say that because he wasn't all warned enough, then they should cover the cost, so try to get at this question of who covers the cost for these different things that makes sense.
 Asking: this might also be a question of General Terms (Silke) and a question like, was an agency relationship worked at all- is it like the other case E, that earlier fact pattern where there wasn't actually any agency relationship (Beth)- asking.
 For Dazza, it seems more like a Tort (Law) kind of Contract (Law) thing the way that it was done.

 And maybe, there's some other examples of how onboarding could go wrong as well (Beth), so that's probably not even a good permutation maybe, but the thing just before we quickly close up this, it's open to any questions that anyone has about this.
 Then we think what we really wanted to highlight there is, how, as we mentioned at the beginning, each of the circles is human behavior that exists to a certain extent off-chain, whereas each of the square parts is an autonomous software going forward, and that is like the bonding curve that maybe we can talk just briefly mentioned for a few minutes oh it's not like the spot box but like the fact that each of these different functions it is involved in initiating or impacting a transaction and some of them like onboarding might come in its certain points and end up impacting other points.

+#####

-**F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures**
+##### F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures

 So a key question now is the dichotomy of traditional ecosystem analysis vs AALE/DAO ecosystem analysis, in relation with the 4 most likely Legal Structures to be concerned in a US (Common) Law context (that may be easily tweaked for EU and other jurisdictions).
 Then (Bryan) if you start drilling down on the type of entity & issues involved, specific outcomes that are correlated with an Agency Law outcome scenario tracker, then you can start plugging in some of the DAO/scenarios permutations matrix/table, and start building a framework: what happens if this takes place as a General Partnership, or should be seen under the lends of an LLC, or a BB LLC, or an Inc. corporation.
 And related to that dichotomy, if it’s an AALE/DAO that’s involved, together with its ecosystem and its very polyvalent way of functioning, then we can start comparing and contrasting and understanding what those patterns are between actors and outcomes, such as: what happens if it's an AALE/DAO ; what happens if it's like a human or a set of humans- just doing this without any kind of technological assistance, a kind of paper paradigm, etc. By walking through the Agency Law transaction table, identifying what happens when things go wrong, and identifying what those roles and responsibilities are, we can then start going through the agency outcomes sheet and populating it with the relevant information that we extract.

+#####

-**F-5: Functions & Legal Objects that are required to build up frameworks toward objectives**
+##### F-5: "Three-Bees" Functions & Legal Objects that are required to build up frameworks toward objectives

 >• **“ if business type is A, if roles are configured X, the function involved is Y, then outcome is Z “**

 Brenden rebounding on Silke’s thoughts of engineering much by contract:

 **“At some point we will come to understand how the bodies of Law meet {computationally}.”**

+#####

+We call these **"Three-Bees" Functions & Legal Objects "** _(**"Three-Bees"** stands for Beth, Bryan, Brenden- et al.)_

+#####

-We call these Bryan Functions & Legal Objects.
-These Functions are instrumental to shield the DAO at a minimum from legal harm-
+_**The Functions are instrumental to shield the DAO from legal harm at a minimum via disclaimers- important!!**_

-**Bryan Functions:**
+**Functions - Bryan:**
 >Once we started identifying which functions produce which kind of outcomes, we can start coming up with a standard set of disclaimers that can be used for that series of functions.
 So if it's functions related to the voting mechanism or functions related to if it's the way the DAO meaning takes place, you can start coming up with templates that are specifically meant for DAO such that they're keeping the liability at a minimum.
 (Dazza: Amen- Beth: Definitely-).

-**Bryan Legal Objects:**
+**Legal Objects - Bryan:**
 >Just quickly I think the construction that we used in having all of these roles and functions and maps denoted by shapes and relationships is that what we are really moving into this Legal Object model where each different piece of the puzzle has different attributes that are based on not just where it's positioned but also the specific features that it holds and those features can help- those features will necessarily impact what the legal ramifications are in the event of any of these scenarios that we've gone through.

 **Brenden:**